© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dunraven Castle Hillfort is a scheduled monument protected by Cadw under reference GM350.
 View the official record →

-Dunraven Castle Hillfort is a prehistoric fortified settlement located in Glamorgan, Wales, dating to the Iron Age period.
+Dunraven Castle Hillfort is a prehistoric defensive settlement located in Glamorgan, Wales, and designated as a Scheduled Ancient Monument under the reference GM350.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM350.

 Dunraven Castle Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dunraven Castle Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM350.